-How I Bought 4 x Fourplexes in 12 Months – (Part 1)
+How I Bought 4 x Fourplex Investment Properties in 12 Months – (Part 1)

-Oh yeah, and we did all this while both holding full-time day jobs!
+(We also did all this while both holding full-time day jobs!
+Busy year!)

 This is a long story, so I’m splitting this post up into multiple parts:

-- Part 1 (this post): Why I choose to invest in ‘multi-family’ real estate
+- Part 1 (this post): Why I chose ‘multi-family’ real estate

 - Part 2: The timeline and $$ numbers of each fourplex